garethgroberts/ProbLEM/README.md

 It was used to generate Figure 11 (below with caption) in the paper Roberts and Wani (Date TBC), A theory of stochastic fluvial landscape evolution, preprint link: https://eartharxiv.org/repository/view/5578/.

-The ProbLEM algorithm is simple, most of the effort is in the plotting of results!
+The ProbLEM algorithm is simple, most of the effort is in the plotting of results.
 The code evolves a longitudinal river profile (elevation as a function of distance, $`z(x)`$) via the simple scheme:

 ```math
 z^{x}_{t+1} =